 Alexia Maneschi, who has devoted countless hours of volunteer time potting up plants at the nursery, spreading the gospel of native plants far and wide, and shamelessly promoting the nursery in whatever ways she can think of.

-Cara Emens, who heroically stepped in right when I was feeling overwhelmed, who is much better at customer service and sales than I am, and who has put in countless hours of work, even roping her husband and child into helping out on many occasions.
+Cara Emens, who heroically stepped in right when I was feeling overwhelmed and who has put in countless hours of work, even roping her husband and child into helping out on many occasions.

 Gil McNeill, who has been the best tech consultant ever and a willing guinea pig for my crazy landscaping ideas, and whose unfailing optimism and moral support for this project has helped me through many a trying time.